 Workers’ Compensation FAQ’s

 First you seek immediate medical attention.
-Thereafter you should contact Karsner & Meehan, P.C. to learn your rights.
+Thereafter you should contact the Law Office of James K. Meehan to learn your rights.
 It is never too soon to call an attorney.
 You should remember that the insurance company employs teams of attorneys looking to represent the interests of the insurance company.
 You have the right to be represented as well.

 Total disability benefits are paid for a maximum of three years.
 Partial disability benefits are paid for a maximum of five years.
 Combined, an individual can receive seven years of benefits.
 In the event that an injury is permanently and totally disabled, then lifetime benefits are paid.